MikePAccnt/FragmentCreator/README.md

 # Fragment Creator

 Tool to auto create an android Fragment class from a provided xml.
 Currently very simple and requires manually importing everything and setting the correct package name.
+Looking into making a plugin for IntelliJ that will do the same thing.

 * Only generates kotlin classes
 * Only generates variables for views with an id